manateelazycat/lsp-bridge/README.md

 ## Local Usage

-Lsp-bridge works out of the box.
+Lsp-bridge works plug-and-play.
 After installing the corresponding [LSP server](https://github.com/manateelazycat/lsp-bridge#supported-language-servers) and mode plugin for the language, you can start coding directly without any additional settings.

 It should be noted that lsp-bridge has three scanning modes: